 BigDecimal instead of

-Those are an alternative to using the following methods:
+The above code is an alternative to using the following methods:

 BigDecimal("1.0") is not equal to